hapax/hapax.github.io/assets/simple-physics.md

 ## 1. Hacking physics <a id="sec-1" name="sec-1"></a>

-*Hacker culture.* Nowadays, the word "hacker" conjures up visions of dirtbag genius teenagers, geopolitical intrigue, and Angelina Jolie with a pixie cut.
+*Hacker culture.* Nowadays, the word "hacker" conjures up visions of dirtbag genius teenagers, geopolitical intrigue, and Angelina Jolie sporting a pixie cut.
 But there is a nobler usage which predates this.
 *Hacker culture*, in the original sense, grew out of places like MIT in thr 60s, with its tradition of elaborate technical pranks.